Mean Time Between Failures (MTBF) Meaning

 1. Improve PM processes

 A low MTBF could mean that maintenance interventions aren’t being done frequently enough.
-If you’re repairing parts or inspecting equipment after it breaks down, that drives down your Mean Time Between Failures.
+If you’re repairing parts or inspecting equipment after it breaks down, that drives down your MTBF.
 Naturally, a low MTBF necessitates more frequent preventive maintenance.
 Try following a stricter regimen and see if it goes up in response.
 Besides looking at the frequency of PM ( the most important factor but not the only one) take a close look at how PM is executed.
 Poor training, unclear manuals, missing inventory, and checklists can all lead to frequent breakdowns.

 2. Use quality replacement parts